Fea's Muntjac

 Key Features

-- Small antlers sitting on long fur-covered pedicels
+- Small antlers on long, fur-covered pedicels (males only)

 When You’ll See Them